solarwinds/swo-cli/README.md

 ### Testing:

 1. Run all the tests with `go test -v -count=1 ./...`
-2. Run go linter with `make ci-lint`
+2. Run go linter with `make lint`
+  - You may try to fix the issues found by `make fix-lint` or ask Copilot to help you (there is a `fix-lint` prompt)
 ### Bug report:

 1. See whether the issue has already been reported: